Braeden Cloutier: Orange County SC

 In February 2015, Cloutier was named as assistant coach for Orange County Blues FC under Head Coach Oliver Wyss.
 He continued as assistant coach when Logan Pause was announced as head coach in Jan 2017.
-In December 2017, Cloutier was named Head Coach for the 2017-2018 season.
+In December 2017, Cloutier was named Head Coach for the 2017–2018 season.
 Cloutier was relieved of his duties as head coach after 6 years at the club, including 4 as head coach in 2021.

+Birmingham Legion FC

+On February 2, 2024, Cloutier was announced as First Team Assistant Coach and USL 2 Development Director for Birmingham Legion FC.